baka-shinji/academic-kickstart/content/authors/admin/_index.md

   url: "http://business-school.exeter.ac.uk/about/departments/economics/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests are development and environmental economics, currently focusing on the economic impact of endemic diseases in sub-Saharan Africa and natural resource management under regime shifts.
+bio: My research interests are development and environmental economics, currently focusing on the drivers of deforestation in sub-Saharan Africa, the use remote sensing to estimate the economic cost of conflicts, and natural resource management under regime shifts.
 Additionally, I work on stochastic processes and probability theory.
 Also a concert pianist.

 interests:
 - Environmental economics